 (c) where the application is made under section 23(a), the dwelling in respect of which the financial assistance is required is intended to be used as a home by the person or persons referred to in paragraph (b) and their dependants (if any).

-[Section 24 amended by No. 21 of 2003 s.
+[Section 24 amended: No. 21 of 2003 s.
 10.]

 25. Authority may assist successor in title